 Figure 5-15: Orbital configuration of the China Space Station.

 When the three capsules of the space station are flying alone, the core computer periodically broadcasts the onboard time via the 1553B buses.
-The subsystem controller device connected to the buses updates its own time after receiving the onboard time broadcast, and triggers the broadcast to the low layer buses.
-After the RT devices of the low layer buses receive the onboard time, they update their own time as needed.
+The subsystem controller device connected to the buses updates its own time after receiving the onboard time broadcast, and triggers the broadcast to the lower layer buses.
+After the RT devices of the lower layer buses receive the onboard time, they update their own time as needed.

 The time management of the space station in the assembly mode is performed by the kernel computer of the core module.
-After the docking of the three cabins is completed, the lab capsule I and the lab capsule II receive the onborad time broadcast by the core module through the docking 1553B buses.
+After the docking of the three cabins is completed, the lab capsule I and the lab capsule II receive the onboard time broadcast by the core module through the docking 1553B buses.
 The core computers of the two lab capsules correct the onboard time of themselves based on this broadcast time.

 In the assembly mode of the space station, the time synchronization of the subsystem devices of the three modules is performed by the core computers of the three cabins through the 1553B bus broadcast.
 Time synchronization means that the deviation of the time of all or part of the nodes in the bus network from the practical benchmark can be predicted and is less than the acceptable error range, or the node can receive the timing to synchronize the local time with the benchmark time.